FriendsOfREDAXO/cke5/README.md

 - Extra options allow you to customize the editor
 - The expert mode allows you to develop profiles in source code
 - Placeholders for all backend languages
-- Dark-mode suupport for REDAXO >= 5.13
+- Dark-mode support for REDAXO >= 5.13

 **Custom REDAXO Link-Widget**